Minotaurius/Tech_Blog/README.md

 ## Description

 This is a full stack application that allows users to discuss technology.
 In it's final form it will allow users to see all posts from all users as well as have a dashboard to allow user to just see their own posts.
+The application is still under construction.
+Posts are not displaying correctly currently.
 We are hoping to add comments to posts at a future date as well.

 ## Table of Contents